 On 20 August 2018, the Treasurer directed the ACCC to hold a public inquiry that will monitor the prices, profits and margins in the supply of electricity in the National Energy Market.
-The inquiry will provide its first report by 31 March 2019 and at least every six months thereafter until the conclusion of the inquiry on 31 August 2025.
+The terms of reference requires a first report by 31 March 2019 and at least every six months thereafter until the conclusion of the inquiry on 31 August 2025.
 The ACCC will also provide information to the market as appropriate.

 Scope of Inquiry

 Matters to be monitored and taken into consideration in the inquiry include but are not limited to:

 - electricity prices faced by customers in the National Energy Market including both the level and the spread of price offers, analysing how wholesale prices are influencing retail prices and whether any wholesale cost savings are being passed through to retail customers

 - wholesale market prices including the contributing factors to these such as input costs, bidding behaviour and any other relevant factors